 Healthy food-based and non-food fundraisers can be incredibly profitable and FUN.
 Walk-a-thons, field days, dance parties, and jump rope competitions are just a few non-food ideas that can yield a big profit while also encouraging students to be physically active!

-If your school is looking for healthy food items to sell, check out the Massachusetts A-List for some pre-approved snacks for schools or use the MassNETS tool to evaluate food items to ensure they meet nutrition standards, both of which are available on The John C. Stalker Institute of Food and Nutrition at Framingham State University’s website.
+If your school is looking for healthy food items to sell, check out the A-List from The John C. Stalker Institute of Food & Nutrition (JSI) at Framingham State University for some pre-approved snacks for schools which can be purchased by the school nutrition program.
+Foods and beverages not found on the A-List can be evaluated using JSI’s MassNETS tool to ensure they meet nutrition standards.
 For more healthy fundraising ideas, check out the additional resources provided below!

 Healthy Fundraising Solutions, Alliance for a Healthier Generation